fluidic-city/fluidic-city.github.io/_pages/repositories.md

 layout: page
 permalink: /code_and_data/
 title: code & data
-description: Edit the `_data/repositories.yml` and change the `github_users` and `github_repos` lists to include your own GitHub profile and repositories.
+description: Datasets released from the lab and Repositories related to publications.
 nav: true
 nav_order: 6
 ---